thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ## Step 3.
 Create AWS load-balancer controller

-After the cluster is ready you'll need to create AWS load-balancer controller.
+Once the cluster is ready you'll need to create AWS load-balancer controller.
 You can do it by following [this](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) guide.

+Provisioning of the AWS load-balancer controller is a **very important step** that is required for those load balancers to work properly.

 ## Step 4.
 Amazon PostgreSQL DB Configuration